Group-based Learning of Disentangled Representations with Generalizability for Novel Contents: Methods

 \subsection{GVAE}

 For learning, we extend the VAE approach introduced by \cite{Kingma:2013tz}, which uses encoder models based on deep nets to approximate posterior distributions for hidden variables.
-First, we estimate each transformation $y_k$ from the corresponding input image $x_k$ as follows:
+(Figure~\ref{fig:model}D illustrates the outline of the learning algorithm.)
+First, we estimate each transformation $y_k$ from the corresponding input instance $x_k$ as follows:

-where we use an encoder deep net $g_\phi$ with weight parameters $\phi$ for estimating the mean and another deep net $r_\xi$ (positively valued) with weight parameters $\xi$ for estimating the variance.
-For inference of content, we could likewise assume a pair of deep nets to estimate the content $z$ from all images $x_1,\ldots,x_K$, but it cannot exploit symmetry in the members of the same group.
-Instead, our approach estimates the individual content for each image $x_k$ by a pair of deep nets and thereafter averages all the individual contents to obtain the common content $z$:
+where we use an encoder deep net $g_\phi$ with weight parameters $\phi$ for estimating the mean and another deep net $r_\xi$ (positively valued) with weight parameters $\xi$ for estimating the dimension-wise variances.\footnote{Since we consider only Gaussians with diagonal covariances, we specify a vector of variances in the second parameter to Gaussian distribution as convention.} For inference of content, we could likewise assume a pair of deep nets to estimate the content $z$ from all instances $x_1,\ldots,x_K$, but it cannot exploit symmetry in the instances in the same group.
+Instead, we take the following simpler approach:

-The encoder deep nets $h_\psi$ and $s_\pi$ each estimate the mean and variance of the posterior distribution of an individual content.
-The common content $z$ for all group members is inferred as the average of the individual contents.
+That is, the encoder deep nets $h_\psi$ and $s_\pi$ first each estimate the mean and variance of the posterior distribution of the individual content for each instance $x_k$.
+Then, we infer the common content $z$ for all instances as the average of all the individual contents.
 Note that, therefore, the variance of $z$ becomes the average of the individual variances.
-The intention here is that, as we attempt to reconstruct each image $x_k$ by the common content $z$ with the individual transformation $y_k$, all the individual contents $h_\psi(x_1),\ldots,h_\psi(x_K)$ are encouraged to converge to an equal value in the course of learning.
+The intention here is that, as we attempt to reconstruct each instance $x_k$ by the common content $z$ with the individual transformation $y_k$, all the individual contents $h_\psi(x_1),\ldots,h_\psi(x_K)$ are encouraged to converge to an equal value in the course of learning.
 Thus, $z$ will eventually become a common factor of all $x_k$, while each $y_k$ will become a differentiating factor.

 To train the model, we consider the following variational lower bound of the log likelihood:

 where $\vecx=(x_1,\ldots,x_K)$ and $\vecy=(y_1,\ldots,y_K)$.
 Then, our goal is to maximize the lower bound for the whole dataset $\dataset$: